-Did you know, that in addition to scholarships and bursaries, there are also thousands of small charities and trusts in the UK which give out grants for a wide range of reasons, including for educational purposes.
+Did you know, that in addition to scholarships and bursaries, there are also thousands of small charities and trusts in the UK which give out educational grants for a wide range of reasons, including for university study.

 A lot of these charities have been set up to address particular issues and so their grants will be for particular purposes, but they are not all for hardship.
 Some for example, might be to fund a travel abroad project, or to support people from particular councils or boroughs to go on to further their studies.
 Many are to support students in their studies.

 Here is a list of reasons grants might be awarded, based on:

 • your financial circumstances

 • what your parents or sometimes other relatives do for a living